ybs294000/SalaryScope/docs/SRS.md

 - Dataset may not cover all roles or regions
 - Resume parsing depends on formatting
 - Market trends are not dynamically updated
+- Feedback submitted anonymously cannot be linked to a specific user session and carries no personal identifier